Approximate Cross-validated Mean Estimates for Bayesian Hierarchical Regression Models: Results

-Figure \ref{fig:axe_each}A contains scatter plots of the AXE approximation for each data point $Y_{ji}$ against actual MCV values for all examples.
+We provide graphical point-by-point comparisons of $\hat{Y}^{(\text{method})}$ to ground-truth cross-validated $\hat{Y}^{(\text{MCV})}$.
+Figure \ref{fig:axe_each}A contains scatter plots of the AXE approximation for each data point $\hat{Y}$ against actual MCV values for all examples.
 The vast majority of points lie on or near the 45-degree line.
-In many cases the AXE approximation is point-by-point equivalent to MCV estimates.
-This is in contrast to the scatter plots in Figure \ref{fig:axe_each}B, which contain AXE approximations as well as GHOST and iIS-C, both of which performed relatively well, based on Figure \ref{fig:boxplots_all}.
-When looking at each point individually, iIS-C has much higher variance than AXE for the Radon subsets and ESP data sets, with approximations that lie farther from the 45-degree line.
-GHOST has higher variance in the Eight schools, Radon subsets, and SRD data sets.
-All three methods perform similarly in the SLC and Radon data sets.
+In many cases, the AXE approximation is point-by-point equivalent to MCV estimates.
+It is in contrast to the scatter plots in Figure \ref{fig:axe_each}B, which contain AXE approximations as well as GHOST and iIS, both of which performed relatively well, based on Figure \ref{fig:lrr_perc}. iIS has a higher variance than AXE for the Radon subsets, ESP, and SRD data sets, with approximations farther from the 45-degree line.
+GHOST has a higher variance in the Eight schools and Radon subsets data sets.
+All three methods perform similarly in the Radon data sets.

-Some of the largest deviations from the 45 degree line are in the Radon subsets data.
-One would expect most LCO methods to have difficulty in approximating data with only 3 or 4 clusters, but in these cases, MCV is often straightforward to implement, and an LCO approximation method like AXE is not necessary.
-This example was created more as a case study to examine the behavior of AXE under a varying number of clusters and proportion of test data.
-In general, we found that the accuracy of AXE was not particularly impacted as the proportion of test data increased, but it improved greatly as the number of clusters increased.
-This is intuitive, as a larger number of random cluster-specific intercepts means $\Sigma$ is better-estimated and $E[\Sigma | Y_{-j}]$ is more stable across CV folds.
+We found that the accuracy of AXE was not particularly impacted as the proportion of test data increased, but it improved greatly as the number of clusters increased.
+For instance, some of the largest deviations from the 45-degree line are in row B, the Radon subsets data, where the number of clusters ranges from 3 to 12.
+It is intuitive, as the estimation of $\Sigma$ depends largely on cluster-specific intercepts, so when there are fewer clusters, $E(\Sigma | Y_{-\mathpzc{s}_j})$ is less stable across CV folds.